mongodb/specifications/source/crud/bulk-write.md

 Encountering a top-level error MUST halt execution of a bulk write for both ordered and unordered bulk writes.
 This means that drivers MUST NOT attempt to retrieve more responses from the cursor or execute any further `bulkWrite` batches and MUST immediately throw an exception.
+If the results cursor has not been exhausted on the server when a top-level error occurs, drivers MUST send the `killCursors` command to attempt to close it.

 ### Write Concern Errors